Lateral thinking is as easy as making a cup of coffee. Instant coffee, of course.

 Looking back, I’m certain there wasn’t.
 I feel it was just that particular colleague’s quirky nature.

 I’m sure anyone who’s ever worked in a large organisation can recall someone who was known for being a bit eccentric at times.

 Now, when I think about the coffee-making, I have to admit it was a pretty good lesson in lateral thinking.
 Even if it wasn’t intended to be.

-It demonstrated perfectly how even the most tried and tested way of doing something can be mixed up to produce an equally successful outcome.
+It demonstrated perfectly how even the most tried and tested way of doing something can be changed to produce an equally successful outcome.

-For writers, this way of thinking probably comes quite naturally.
+For writers, this way of thinking often comes quite naturally.
 It’s certainly useful when it comes to fiction writing.
-No-one wants to read a story where they guess, half-way through, what the outcome will be.
+No-one wants to read a story where they guess what the outcome will be half-way through.

 Thinking outside the box is also one of the most valuable skills of a copywriter.
-It’s how we come up with those big ideas.
-And putting the same old message across in a new and exciting way.
+It’s how those big ideas are created.
+It’s all about putting the same old message across in a new and exciting way.